Click on a question (or scroll down) to find the answers to

 Less a formal course, more a joint investigation.
 Playfulness blends with esoteric knowledge.
 We’ve taken mirrors into trees and visited a hermit’s cell in the wilderness.

 Intensive story study and creation amid inspiring landscape: woods, rushing rivers, mountains, sea.

 www.tynewydd.org Tel (44) (0)1766 522 811 Also a full programme of writing courses

 Weekend, summer and full time courses in England and other countries, in various aspects of story from personal development to business communication/leadership.
-Emphasis on connection of storytelling with nature and concerns about the environment.
+Emphasis on the connection of storytelling with general spirituality, nature and concerns about the environment.

 www.schoolofstorytelling.com Tel (44) (0)1342 822 563